Patient education: Thoracentesis (Beyond the Basics)

 Before a thoracentesis, a chest X-ray or ultrasound will be done to identify the exact location of the pleural effusion.
+For most patients, an ultrasound is preferred because it is more accurate than a chest X-ray or physical examination.
 The doctor will explain the procedure, describe potential complications, and discuss why thoracentesis is necessary.
-He or she will examine the chest closely by listening to the lungs with a stethoscope and tapping on the chest to determine the best area to perform the thoracentesis.
+If ultrasound is not available, he or she will examine the chest closely by listening to the lungs with a stethoscope and tapping on the chest to determine the best area to perform the thoracentesis.

 Ultrasound machines are used routinely in most institutions to improve the safety of the procedure.
 Ultrasound guidance is strongly recommended when the fluid is trapped in small pockets around the lung, as small pockets of fluid can be difficult to locate by tapping on the chest.

 The procedure takes a short time and can be performed at a patient's bedside or in a physician's office.

 A thoracentesis involves the following steps:

 ●After the needle insertion site is cleaned with an antiseptic solution, a small amount of numbing medicine (a local anesthetic, similar to novocaine) is injected with a small needle through the skin and into the deeper tissues between two ribs.
 This medicine helps minimize discomfort during the procedure.

 ●A slightly larger needle attached to a syringe is then inserted where the anesthetic was injected.
 The needle passes between ribs into the pleural space, and then a thin plastic tube (called a catheter) is exchanged for the needle.
 Once the catheter is in place, the needle is removed, and fluid is withdrawn through the catheter into the syringe.
 If you have been experiencing symptoms from the effusion (eg, shortness of breath), a large amount of fluid may be drained, which allows the lung to more fully expand.

 In most cases, a thoracentesis is performed without complications.
 When complications do occur, they are usually minor and resolve on their own or are easily treated.
 Potential complications include the following: